Road Trip Guide for Route 66 in Adrian, Texas, the Mid-Point of the Mother Road

 Read about the status of the Bent Door restoration on Facebook

-The historical Bent Door Midway Station in Adrian, Texas The famous red Bent Door at the Midway Station on Route 66 in Adrian, Texas
+The historic Bent Door Midway Station in Adrian, Texas, on U.S. Route 66 The famous red Bent Door at the Midway Station on Route 66 in Adrian, Texas

 Welcome to Adrian, Texas, home of the Matadors, on Historic U.S. Route 66